 Comments / Issues Raised Response slowly filled with weeds and will need to be redone adding further resource implications.
 6) Yes, if this would encourage higher quality stalls.
 The Council cannot guarantee the quality of the market stalls.
 7) Yes Acknowledged.
 No changes required.
 8) Re 9.2: The loss of buildings used for community uses/purposes will not be considered acceptable unless it can be shown that it no longer makes a positive contribution to the social or cultural life of the community (and that all options to increase this contribution have been explored and found to be unviable), or that suitable alternative provision will be made in line with Policy RC12.
 Further text has been added to create a new paragraph 9.3.
 9) Yes Acknowledged.
-No changes required. sourced and permeable or designed to route surface water drainage.
-Would like to see great emphasis on encouraging interaction between different groups in the community and also between the community and the landscape (water features that encourage children to interact; areas that encourage public to congregate; regularly changing show features such as display gardens or art by local schools, community groups, Further text has been added to Appendix G to promote the use of more sustainable paving materials.
+No changes required.
+10)Yes.
+Would like to see it specified that paving should also be ethically sourced and permeable or designed to route surface water drainage.
+Would like to see great emphasis on encouraging interaction between different groups in the community and also between the community and the landscape (water features that encourage children to interact; areas that encourage public to congregate; regularly changing show features such as display gardens or art by local schools, community groups, artists, businesses) Further text has been added to Appendix G to promote the use of more sustainable paving materials.
 It is hoped that a Public Art Strategy will be created that encourages community involvement with all displays.
 This is highlighted in paragraph 7.11.
 11)Yes Acknowledged.
 No changes required.
 12)Yes, but would like to see greater emphasis placed on the development Further text has been added to paragraph 13.10